mikeizbicki/cmc-csci040/hw_02/README.md

         1. Ensure that the text is broken up into reasonably sized paragraphs

     1. For each plot:

+        1. Include the image using appropriate markdown commands

         1. You should have a short 2-5 sentence description that describes the data you plotted

-        1. The description should include a link to the original data source
+        1. The description should include a link to the original data source.
+           This should not be a link to your data on github, but a link to the original website you downloaded the data from.

     1. Include a link to the project instructions (this webpage)